bomonike/bomonike.github.io/aws-svcs.md

 * "AWS" prefix (e.g., AWS Lambda, AWS IAM, AWS CloudFormation) tends to be used for higher-level, platform-wide, or management/orchestration services that operate <strong>across the infrastructure</strong> rather than being a discrete resource that is individually provisioned.
 Such services are typically a tool, framework, or platform capability (identity management, deployment, governance, etc.).

-Notable inconsistencies:
+Notable exception:

    * Amazon CloudWatch is a monitoring/management tool that spans the infrastructure.

-   * AWS Glue is a data service that is provisioned
+   * AWS Glue is a data service that is provisioned.

    * "SageMaker AI" and "Kiro" are being marketed without the Amazon/AWS prefix.
+   <a name="PrefixExceptions"></a>
+   * "Kiro" are installed locally on your computer.
+   * "PartyRock.aws" is a URL SaaS publicly available, so no service prefix.
+   <br /><br />

 NOTE: Amazon Web Service (AWS) offer several types of services:
    * "SaaS" (System as a Service) which works completely from the browser like Microsoft 365, Google Drive, or Salesforce.